Budapest Jews, A Brief History

 Budapest's and Europe's largest synagogue, the Dohány Street Synagogue, is also located within the Jewish Quarter.
 The buildings and the courtyards of the Synagogue include the Jewish Museum, the Heroes' Temple, the Raoul Wallenberg Memorial Park and the Jewish Cemetery.
 Other synagogues to visit in Pest are the Rumbach Street Synagogue, the Kazincy Street Synagogue (both part of the Jewish Quarter Walking Tour) and the Páva Street Synagogue (now part of the Holocaust Memorial Center).
 The Frankel Leó Street Synagogue (at Frankel Leó út 49) is worth visiting in Buda as is the synagogue in Óbuda.

-Insider Tips: Take a self guided walking tour or join UniqueBudapest's Secrets of the Jewish Quarter Tour or budapestUNDERGUIDE's Jewish Budapest Now & Then Tour to discover the hidden treasures of the former Jewish Quarter.
-Go beyond the guide books and explore District 8th, the hidden Jewish district of Budapest, with an award winning local tour company.
+Insider Tips: Take a self guided walking tour or go beyond the guide books and join UniqueBudapest's Secrets of the Jewish Quarter Tour or budapestUNDERGUIDE's Jewish Budapest Now & Then Tour to discover the hidden treasures of the former Jewish Quarter.
+If you are interested in the Jewish-Hungarian cuisine, check out our Jewish Cuisine & Culture Walk.

 Visit the recently renovated building of Goldmark Hall (at Wesselényi utca 7), home to a permanent exhibition dedicated to the history of Pest's former Jewish Quarter.
 The exhibit, called 'Rosenthal Lived Here', gives you an insight into everyday life in the Jewish Quarter through photos, personal belongings and various household items.
 The exhibit is open during the same hours as the Great Synagogue.